jacksonarich/OneThing/OneThingPackage/Planning/Planning.md

 * Sheet model stored in parent view, causing unwanted persistence of state
 * New app name
 * NewTodoView should autofocus title on appear
+* background task that occasionally rebalances ranks if any one rank exceeds a certain length

 # Features